Tutorial: Building Websites with Nue

 nue create simple-blog

-Here is the source code and a live demo.
+You can also explore the source code and view the live demo.

 Project structure

-Let's look at these assets, starting from the most important: the content.
+Let’s explore these assets, starting with the content.

 Content